VACUMM/sonat/doc/source/core.rst

 is the scaled ensemble state anomalies projected onto observations, with :math:`H` the observation operator.
-:math:`HA` is the projection of the ensemble anomalies onto the the observations, which may be in some cases more than a simple interpolation.
+:math:`HA` is the projection of the ensemble anomalies onto the observations, which may be in some cases more than a simple interpolation.
 The matrix :math:`\chi` can be seen as measure of the covariances relative to the observation errors.